jpwahle/cs-insights/docs/index.md

 ## Features

 - At-a-glance view of publications from top computer science conferences
-- Get analytics about a venues, authors, citations, topics, and more
+- Analytics about a venues, authors, citations, topics, and more
 - Browse papers by subject area
 - Currently supports over 10 different search terms.
 - Stay informed with an overview of computer science events happening around the world